top of page

 Speed Control without Altering Engine RPM

-CPPs allow ships to adjust speed by modifying propeller blade pitch, not engine RPM.
+CPPs allow ships to adjust speed by modifying propeller blade pitch & keeping engine RPM steady.
 This approach enhances operational flexibility and cuts fuel use.
 Keeping engine RPM steady optimizes performance and reduces engine wear.
 Ships can control their speed directly from the bridge, offering quicker responses than FPP systems.

 Improved Maneuverability